 Fill your cup

 To be at your best at work and home, you need to pay yourself first.
 You need to take action towards those things that restore and fill you up.
-If it is available to you, try creating 30 minutes of ‘me time’ per day.
-We trained our kids from ages three and five that from 6am to 7am it was our time (note: this took six months of consistent reinforcement!).
-The kitchen doesn’t open, we don’t field requests or questions, and we are only available if there is a fire or other emergency.
-For me, I use this time for meditation, yoga, an uninterrupted cup of tea, journaling, podcast or audiobook.
+If it’s available to you, try creating 30 minutes of ‘me time’ per day.
+My partner and I trained our kids from ages three and five that from 6am to 7am it was our time (note: this took six months of consistent reinforcement!).
+The kitchen doesn’t open, we don’t field requests or questions, and we’re only available if there’s a fire or other emergency.
+For me, I use this time for meditation, yoga, an uninterrupted cup of tea, journaling, podcast, or audiobook.
 It allows me to have a slow and spacious start which allows me to get into the right headspace to tackle the rest of the day.
 You could also do this at night, or even create a gap during the day.
 You might feel like 30 minutes is unachievable, but challenge yourself to capture all the ways you spend time.
 Often, we waste time on distractions.
-Try swapping out a time waster for ‘me time’.
+Try swapping out a time-waster for ‘me time’.

 Self-care ideas to get you started

-Here are some other ideas on how to practise self-care:
+Here are some other ideas on how to practice self-care: